KuR0zZ/Capstone-Segar/README.md

 ### Global Headers

-The following is required for all API request except login endpoint:
+The following is required for all API request (except login endpoint) :

 - `Authorization`: Include a valid access token as a Bearer token for authentication purposes